The blog

 Operating PhilosophyMar 2026 · 6m

-Protecting the Roadmap Without Becoming the Department of No
+How to Protect Your Roadmap Without Being the Department of No

 Staying responsive to the business without letting every urgent request shred the roadmap.
 How to say no without becoming the department of no.